CalvinChanCan/covey.town/DESIGN.md

 The TwilioChat Rest client allows the backend to  create new channels, invite players to a channel, add bots to a channel.

-## Specific changes to the backend
+## Specific changes to the frontend